armin-backhaus/phpStorm_test/ArminsTODO.md

 - ✔️ change sayHi() into common method for individual greeting for Breeds (in AbstractBreed.php)
 - ✔️ remove old greeting methods (sayXXX) from index.php and from classes
-- ⏰ standard greeting text as property in Breed.php, to be filled in constructor and used in Breed::sayGreeting
+- ⏰ standard greeting text as property in Breed, to be filled in constructor and used in Breed::sayGreeting
 -
 ### database